 Can Any Dentist Perform Sedation?

 A lot of dentists can give sedation minimally, such as the administration of nitrous oxide and pills.
 A lot more can also administer moderate sedation but only a few can administer deep sedation and general anesthesia.
-Usually dentists qualified to administer these two sedation must have finished the Commission On Dental Accreditation (CODA) program in deep sedation and general anesthesia.
+Usually dentists qualified to administer this two sedation must have finished the Commission On Dental Accreditation (CODA) program in deep sedation and general anesthesia.

 How Safe Is Painless dentistry?